MA in Transformational Leadership

 International students, non-degree seeking students (including students seeking to audit), and students without a bachelor’s degree may view additional requirements here.

-2018-19 tuition is $515 per credit hour.
-89% of enrolled NTS students receive financial assistance.
+Tuition is $540/credit hour for Fall 2021 – Summer 2022.
+97% of enrolled NTS students receive financial assistance.
 The office of financial aid is committed to coming alongside students to resource and help them make graduate-level education an affordable reality.
 The general scholarship application is embedded in the NTS application.
 View more about program costs, fees and additional financial aid options here.

-- Have official transcripts of all previous academic work sent directly to Nazarene Theological Seminary: Enrollment Services (Unofficial transcripts are sufficient until official ones arrive)
+- Transcripts: Have official transcripts of all previous academic work sent directly to Nazarene Theological Seminary: Enrollment Services (Unofficial transcripts are sufficient until official ones arrive).

 - Formal Academic Research Paper (or 500-word formal essay)